-- L.1 If the alleged offence is admitted by the student or is found to be proven, the decision may be made to impose one or more of the following: - a. to require an apology, either verbally or in writing to any person affected by the student's actions; - b. to issue an informal, pre-regulatory warning with advice as to future behaviour and the consequences of further misconduct; - c. to require the student to sign an undertaking of good conduct;
+- L.1 If the alleged offence is admitted by the student or is found to be proven, the decision may be made to impose one or more of the following: - to require an apology, either verbally or in writing to any person affected by the student's actions: - 2. to issue an informal, pre-regulatory warning with advice as to future behaviour and the consequences of further misconduct; - 3. to require the student to sign an undertaking of good conduct; - 4. to issue a written reprimand which will normally be held on the student's record for up to 12 months; - 5. to issue a final written warning which will normally be held on the student's record for the duration of their studies; - 6. to require the student to pay costs for any damages and/or losses incurred by the University or any third parties as a consequence of the student's actions; - 7. to withdraw specified services and/or exclude the student from particular areas of the University e.g. the Library or studio space for a specified period of time, normally up to the end of the semester, where appropriate, alternative reasonable arrangements will be made to facilitate the student's on-going studies; - 8. that the student is given notice to vacate University owned accommodation in line with the Conditions of Residence; - 9. to require the student to engage with a relevant student support service; - 10. to require the student to attend a restorative justice and/or mediation session; - 11. to require the student to participate in a suitable educational programme to raise awareness about their behaviour and its consequences; - 12. to require the student to complete a reflective piece of work exploring the impact of their behaviour and the lessons learned: - 13. to impose reasonable restrictions on communication with named students or staff, both verbally or via written, electronic or other means, either directly or indirectly; - 14. to refer the matter for action under another University procedure e.g. Fitness to Practise, Fitness to Study or Unfair Means;

-- d. to issue a written reprimand which will normally be held on the student's record for up to 12 months; - e. to issue a final written warning which will normally be held on the student's record for the duration of their studies; - f. to require the student to pay costs for any damages and/or losses incurred by the University or any third parties as a consequence of the student's actions; - g. to withdraw specified services and/or exclude the student from particular areas of the University e.g. the Library or studio space for a specified period of time, normally up to the end of the semester, where appropriate, alternative reasonable arrangements will be made to facilitate the student's on-going studies; - h. that the student is given notice to vacate University owned accommodation in line with the Conditions of Residence; - i. to require the student to engage with a relevant student support service; - j. to require the student to attend a restorative justice and/or mediation session; - k. to require the student to participate in a suitable educational programme to raise awareness about their behaviour and its consequences; - I. to impose reasonable restrictions on communication with named students or staff, both verbally or via written, electronic or other means, either directly or indirectly; - m. to refer the matter for action under another University procedure e.g. Fitness to Practise, Fitness to Study or Unfair Means; - n. that the student be suspended from the University for a specified period of time in these circumstances, the student may be required to demonstrate that specified conditions have been fulfilled before they can be re-admitted; - that the student be withdrawn from the University in these circumstances, the student may apply for re-admission in the future, and may be required to demonstrate that specified conditions have been fulfilled before they can be re-admitted; - p. that the student be expelled from the University. - L.2 A Head of School/Disciplinary Interviewer may impose any of the above sanction(s) up to and including 16 (m).
-A Disciplinary Committee may impose any of the above sanction(s).
+- 15. that the student be suspended from the University for a specified period of time in these circumstances, the student may be required to demonstrate that certain conditions have been fulfilled before they can be re-admitted; - 16. that the student be withdrawn from the University in these circumstances, the student may apply for re-admission in the future, and may be required to demonstrate that specified conditions have been fulfilled before they can be re-admitted; - 17. that the student be expelled from the University. - L.2 A Head of School/Disciplinary Interviewer may impose any of the above sanction(s) up to and including L.1.14.
+A Disciplinary Committee may impose any of the above sanction(s). - L.3 When considering penalties, it is good practice to start at the lowest possible penalty, and determine whether that satisfactorily addresses the misconduct, and if not then move to consider the next higher penalty and so on.
+The outcome letter should state reasons for the penalty chosen. - L.4 Where a student is required to fulfil conditions before returning to study after a period of suspension or withdrawal, the matter will be referred to a Disciplinary Committee to consider whether the conditions have been met.
+The Disciplinary Committee may request further information from the School and/or the student and/or seek specialist advice as it sees fit.